How To Increase Plasmid Yield

 Optimize Selective Pressure and Yield

-There are a couple ways to ensure high yield plasmid preparations from E. coli cultures.
+There are a couple ways to ensure high yield plasmid preparations from E. coli cultures by using antibiotics for selective pressure.

-The first, and most obvious, is the antibiotic selection required for any molecular cloning experiment.
+The first is the antibiotic selection required for any molecular cloning experiment.
 It’s imperative to ensure the correct amount of antibiotic is present in your culture, otherwise the lack of selection pressure will cause your culture to start to dilute out the plasmid during cell division.

 Bringing It Full Circle